 Screening for covalent ligands

 High-throughput screening is a popular approach for hit-finding but if the objective is to find covalent ligands then it is likely that any molecules containing potential reactive groups will have been removed from the screening collection.
-Screening these sort of molecules comes with a number of inherent risks and it is essential to have clear strategy to distinguish between genuine covalent inhibitors and false positives that might be interfering with the assay.
+Thus the most common strategy is to incorporate an electrophile into an already optimized reversible ligand.
+Screening for covalent ligands comes with a number of inherent risks and it is essential to have clear strategy to distinguish between genuine covalent inhibitors and false positives that might be interfering with the assay.
 It is also important to check for off-target covalent binding early in the screening process.

 Virtual screening for covalent hits has also been undertaken DOI, identifying submicromolar to low-nanomolar hits with high ligand efficiency, cellular activity and selectivity, including covalent inhibitors of JAK3.